 Staff in any of the risk exposure categories who develop signs or symptoms compatible with COVID-19 must contact their established point of contact (public health authorities or their primary care provider) for medical evaluation prior to returning to work

 High- or Medium-risk Exposure Category Staff in the high- or medium-risk category should undergo active monitoring, including restriction from work until 14 days after their last exposure.
-If they develop any fever (measured temperature >100.0oF* or subjective fever (feeling feverish) OR symptoms consistent with COVID-19 (e.g., cough, shortness of breath, sore throat, myalgias, malaise)* they should immediately self-isolate (separate themselves from others) and notify their local or state public health authority and their supervisor promptly so that they can coordinate consultation and referral to a healthcare provider for further evaluation.
+If they develop any fever (measured temperature >100.0oF* or subjective fever (feeling feverish) OR symptoms consistent with COVID-19 (e.g., cough, shortness of breath, sore throat, myalgias, malaise),* they should immediately self-isolate (separate themselves from others) and notify their local or state public health authority and their supervisor promptly so that they can coordinate consultation and referral to a healthcare provider for further evaluation.
 DYS Human Resources is to be notified by Regional Administrative Management.

 Low-risk Exposure Category Staff in the low-risk category should perform self-monitoring with delegated supervision until 14 days after the last potential exposure.
 Asymptomatic staff in this category are not restricted from work.
 They should check their temperature twice daily and remain alert for symptoms consistent with COVID-19 (e.g., cough, shortness of breath, sore throat, myalgias, malaise)*.
 They should ensure they are afebrile and asymptomatic before leaving home and reporting for work.
-If they do not have fever or symptoms consistent with COVID-19 they may report to work.
+If they do not have fever or symptoms consistent with COVID-19, they may report to work.
 If they develop fever (measured temperature > 100.0 oF* or subjective fever (feeling feverish) OR symptoms consistent with COVID-19 they should immediately self-isolate (separate themselves from others) and notify their local or state public health authority and supervisor promptly so that they can coordinate consultation and referral to a healthcare provider for further evaluation.
 Regional Administrative Management is to notify DYS Human Resources.

 Staff who Adhere to All Recommended Infection Prevention and Control Practices Proper adherence to currently recommended infection control practices, including all recommended PPE, should protect staff having prolonged close contact with persons infected with COVID-19.
 However, to account for any inconsistencies in use or adherence that could result in unrecognized exposures, staff should still perform self-monitoring with delegated supervision as described under the low-risk exposure category.